Anjula2001/restuarent/TASK_COMPLETION_FINAL_VERIFICATION.md

 ## Final Result
 🎉 **ALL TASKS COMPLETED SUCCESSFULLY**

-The admin panel has been cleaned up with all requested UI elements removed, the category system has been properly restructured to 7 categories with dynamic management capabilities, and the customer reviews system has been fully integrated with navigation links across all pages.
+The admin panel has been cleaned up with all requested UI elements removed, the category system has been properly restructured to 7 categories with dynamic management capabilities, the customer reviews system has been fully integrated with navigation links across all pages, and the 5-Star Reviews card has been removed from the reviews page.
 The system is now in a clean, functional state with proper database consistency.